3 Effective Ways to Split Windows in Vim

 TL;DR

-To split windows in Vim, you can try these methods:
+To Vim split window, you can try these methods:

-Continue reading the guide below to explore different methods to split windows in Vim.
-Also, learn common errors, tips for better window management, and how to resize split windows.
+Continue reading the guide below to explore different methods to Vim split window.
+Also, learn tips for better window management, and how to resize split windows.

 Vertical splits are ideal for viewing and comparing different files side by side.
 Vertical splits provide the benefit of easily comparing code or referring to multiple files simultaneously, enhancing your productivity and workflow efficiency.
-To create a vertical split:
+Here are two easy methods for vertical split Vim:

 1. Open your Vim editor.